How do I grant an IAM user access to file support cases?

 }

-Be sure that the IAM users have permissions to view and access AWS services before contacting AWS Support.
-For instructions on updating an existing IAM policy, see Managing IAM policies.
+Before you contact AWS Support, make sure that the IAM users have permissions to view and access AWS services.
+To update an existing IAM policy, see Managing IAM policies.

 Note: AWS Support is limited in what they can discuss with IAM users.
-However, they can speak with the AWS account root user about all the details related to an account and its resources.
+However, AWS Support can discuss account and resource details with the account root user.

 Related information